acfier/phase-1-project-build/README.md

 ## How to Use
 - First you'll need to fork and clone the repository:
 - From your terminal directory you will have to start up the backend:
-    - run json.server --watch db.json --port 3001
+    - run json.server --watch db.json

 ## Using the application
 - Upon loading the home page, use the navigation bar at the top to view the NFL stadiums and locations of these stadiums